 - Participant quotes

-The product is designed to be scalable and evolve over time, with a future-proof roadmap of features that would truly elevate in the transport market.
+The product is designed to be scalable and evolve over time after my involvement, with a future-proof roadmap of features that would truly elevate it.